-Application for issue of Registration Certificate for import of drugs into India under the Drugs and Cosmetics Rules 1945

-I/We (Name and full address) hereby apply for the grant of Registration Certificate for the manufacturer, M/s...... (full address with telephone, fax and E-mail address of the foreign manufacturer) for his premises, and manufactured drugs meant for import into India.
+Application for issue of Registration Certificate for import of drugs into India under the Drugs and Cosmetics Rules 1945 grant of Registration Certificate for the manufacturer, M/s..... (full address with telephone, fax and E-mail address of the foreign manufacturer) for his premises, and manufactured drugs meant for import into India.